 By Kevin Rolfe

-You know when you walk into a venue and there’s a sign taped to every door saying, warning of lasers, flashing lights, and pyrotechnics, that you’re in store for quite an experience.
+You know when you walk into a venue and there’s a sign taped to every door warning of lasers, flashing lights, and pyrotechnics, that you’re in store for quite an experience.
 And what an experience it was!
-Trans-Siberian Orchestra brought are celebrating their twentieth anniversary, but from the looks of things, there are no signs of slowing down anytime soon.
+Trans-Siberian Orchestra is celebrating their twentieth anniversary, but from the looks of things, there are no signs of slowing down anytime soon.

 I was thrilled to be invited to review this show.
 I have never seen TSO in concert, but I’ve heard from people that have seen them in the past that this show is a must see.
 And of course, like many of you, I’ve heard their song “Christmas Eve (Sarajevo 12/24)” every year during the holiday season in commercials, at neighbors homes when they’ve synced their lights to music, or on various holiday playlists.
 But other than a recommendation to see them live, I had no idea what I was in store for.